HarshDangi/Matrix_Chain_Mulitiplication/README.md

 the cost are stored in 'm' matrix and k values are stored in 's' matrix

 For now I've took the case for six matrices and later on I will adapt the code for any number.

-Added the code for any number of matrices